Fescron/universal-jlink-adapter/README.md

 ## 2 - Serial flashing

-Due to the availability of the jumpers on the adapter PCB certain pins can also be used to detect if a target board is plugged in.
+Due to the availability of the jumpers on the adapter-PCB certain pins can also be used to detect if a target board is plugged in.
 A board such as the [Macropedal](https://github.com/Fescron/macropedal) can for example be used to check if `pin 5` is, via a target board, connected to ground.
-The *Macropedal* can then enter a command in a terminal to program firmware to a board.
-This way one after the board can be programmed in a **series production** scenario.
+If this is the case, the *Macropedal* can enter a command in a terminal to program firmware to a board.
+This way one after the other board can be programmed in a **series production** scenario.
 The target board can even be powered by the adapter for a complete *stand-alone* setup.
 Refer to [Segger J-Link debugging tips & tricks - 2 - Scripting](JLinkExe-SeggerRTT-debugging-TipsTricks.md#2---scripting) for more information.

 <!-- TODO Picture -->